drakuno/php-validators/README.md

 By default, a single error is returned for each failing item, but this behavior can be modified with constructor parameter `callable errors_maker`.

+### `ArraySomeItemsValidator`

+Validates that a certain threshold of an array's items pass validation.

+Very similar to `ArrayItemsValidator`, and also includes parameters to specify minimum and maximum number of items that must pass validation.

+By default, all item errors are grouped under a single error which states on which end the threshold failed.

 ### `KeyValidator` and `PropertyValidator`

 Validate the key or property of a value, respectively, using a child validator.